JolyonStokes/football-analytics/norwich_analysis/README.md

-# 🧠 Football Analytics Projects
+# 🧠 Norwich Analysis

-An ongoing collection of data-driven football analysis projects exploring performance trends, player scouting, and team modelling.
+An ongoing collection of data-driven Noriwch analysis projects exploring performance trends and team modelling.
 This work blends expected goals (xG), rolling trends, radar plots, and match simulations using Python and Matplotlib.

 ---